DannyIbo/youtube-video-statistics/README.md

 # YouTube Video Statistics

-## Main features
-Downloading an Excel file that contains data of videos in a given channel.

-## Demo Video
-Feel free to watch a [short video demo](https://www.youtube.com/watch?v=Pjt7Y3sG118&list=PLNiyoHci9a3Qien3F-WK6qD28biOy9ltE) or a [long video demo](https://www.youtube.com/watch?v=155YRdtva5k&list=PLNiyoHci9a3Qien3F-WK6qD28biOy9ltE).

-[![enter image description here](https://github.com/DannyIbo/youtube-video-statistics/raw/presentation/screenshots/2019125-102127.jpg)](https://www.youtube.com/watch?v=Pjt7Y3sG118&list=PLNiyoHci9a3Qien3F-WK6qD28biOy9ltE)

 ## Description
 This is a command line tool gets data from a given channel and returns an Excel file.
 It takes the channel ID as input that can be extracted from the URL in the browser.
 Data contains videos, views, likes, comments and much more.
 The script is written in pyhton 3 and uses pandas to extract and transform the data.

+## Features
+Downloading an Excel file that contains data of videos in a given channel.

+## Installation & Requirements
+- You need a YouTube Data API key to make this work.
+I do not publish mine here.
+Get your own for free at [https://console.developers.google.com/](https://console.developers.google.com/)
+- On Windows 10 open the comand line and type `setx YOUTUBE_API_KEY “REPLACE_THIS_TEXT_WITH_YOUR_YOUTUBE_DATA_API_KEY”`
+- Clone this repository
+- `pip install -r requirements.txt`

+## Demo Video
+Feel free to watch a [short video demo](https://www.youtube.com/watch?v=Pjt7Y3sG118&list=PLNiyoHci9a3Qien3F-WK6qD28biOy9ltE) or a [long video demo](https://www.youtube.com/watch?v=155YRdtva5k&list=PLNiyoHci9a3Qien3F-WK6qD28biOy9ltE).

+[![enter image description here](https://github.com/DannyIbo/youtube-video-statistics/raw/presentation/screenshots/2019125-102127.jpg)](https://www.youtube.com/watch?v=Pjt7Y3sG118&list=PLNiyoHci9a3Qien3F-WK6qD28biOy9ltE)

 ## Returned Data Attributes
 After downloading the Excel file you will find it in the output folder: `output/`